ze3v3a/circuitjs1/README.md

 **`4.
 Install using Eclipse`**

-Don't!
-But if you insist, use the [these](https://github.com/pfalstad/circuitjs1) instructions.
+If you insist, use the [these](https://github.com/pfalstad/circuitjs1) instructions.

 #### (C) Edit the circuitJS1 configuration files